 a.
-The division has yet to collect data to see the outcomes of our student success and enrollments in the division.
+The division has yet to collect additional data to see the outcomes of our student success and enrollments in the division.
+The division is also in need of reviewing fiscal revenues vs. expenses.

 3. How do you plan to achieve these additional goals